John K.C. Ng: Professional profile

 Ng immigrated from China in 1949 when he was 11 years old.
 At 26, the year after he got married, he took over the business.
 He then expanded the business and ventured into steel manufacturing, putting up Pacific Steel and Cathay Metal.

 He later expanded into property development by establishing Cathay Land, Inc., in 1994.
 The company has over 500 hectares of landbank in Calabarzon and Metro Manila.
 His son, Jeffrey Ng, is heading the property businesses.
 Businesses John Ng own include PC Express, a leading computer retail shop, and Eurotile.

-He was the presidential advisor of President Joseph Ejercito Estrada on steel industry, and was appointed by President Gloria Macapagal Arroyo as the special envoy for Chinese affairs because of his strong ties to both Mainland China and Chinese Filipino businessmen.
-He was the past president of the FCCCII and spearheaded the construction of the hundreds of school buildings in barangays all over the country, and the donation of homes to the less privileged through Gawad Kalinga.
+He was the presidential advisor of President Joseph Ejercito Estrada on the steel industry, and was appointed by President Gloria Macapagal Arroyo as the special envoy for Chinese affairs because of his strong ties to both mainland China and Chinese Filipino businessmen.
+He was the past president of the FCCCII and spearheaded the construction of hundreds of school buildings in barangays all over the country, and the donation of homes to the less privileged through Gawad Kalinga.